 - 10.2.1 The requisitioner, in choosing the item to be supplied (or the service to be performed) shall always obtain the best value for money for the Trust.
 In so doing, the advice of the Trust's Head of Procurement shall be sought.
 Wherever appropriate, the supply of goods and services shall be covered by a contract following a competitive exercise. - 10.2.2 The Trust's Head of Procurement shall be responsible for ensuring that the Trust complies with all applicable laws in relation to choice, requisitioning, ordering and receipt for goods and services.
-The Director of Finance shall be responsible for the prompt payment of accounts and claims.
-Payment of contract invoices shall be in accordance with contract terms. - 10.2.3 The Director of Finance will: - (a) advise the Board regarding the setting of thresholds above which quotations (competitive or otherwise) or formal tenders must be obtained; and, once approved, the thresholds (whole life costs) should be incorporated in standing orders and regularly reviewed (see Appendix 4);
+The Chief Finance Officer shall be responsible for the prompt payment of accounts and claims.
+Payment of contract invoices shall be in accordance with contract terms.

+10.2.3 The Chief Finance Officer will:

-- (b) prepare procedural instructions where not already provided in the Scheme of Delegation or procedure notes for budget holders on the obtaining of goods, works and services incorporating the thresholds; - (c) be responsible for the prompt payment of all properly authorised accounts and claims; - (d) be responsible for designing and maintaining a system of verification, recording and payment of all amounts payable.
-The system shall provide for: - (i) A list of directors/employees (including specimens of their signatures) authorised to certify invoices. - (ii) Certification that: - goods have been duly received, examined and are in accordance with specification and the prices are correct; - work done or services rendered have been satisfactorily carried out in accordance with the order, and, where applicable, the materials used are of the requisite standard and the charges are correct; - in the case of contracts based on the measurement of time, materials or expenses, the time charged is in accordance with the time sheets, the rates of labour are in accordance with the appropriate rates, the materials have been checked as regards quantity, quality, and price and the charges for the use of vehicles, plant and machinery have been examined; - where appropriate, the expenditure is in accordance with regulations and all necessary authorisations have been obtained; - the account is arithmetically correct; - the account is in order for payment. - (iii) A timetable and system for submission to the Director of Finance of accounts for payment; provision shall be made for the early submission of accounts subject to cash discounts or otherwise requiring early payment. - (iv) Instructions to employees regarding the handling and payment of accounts within the Finance Department. - (e) be responsible for ensuring that payment for goods and services is only made once the goods and services are received, (except as below). - (f) be responsible for ensuring that all payments made by the Trust fall within its powers. - 10.2.4 Prepayments are only permitted where exceptional circumstances apply.
-In such instances: - (a) Prepayments are only permitted where the financial advantages outweigh the
+- (a) Advise the Board regarding the setting of thresholds above which quotations (competitive or otherwise) or formal tenders must be obtained; and, once approved, the thresholds (whole life costs) should be incorporated in standing orders and regularly reviewed (see Appendix 4); - (b) Prepare procedural instructions where not already provided in the Scheme of Delegation or procedure notes for budget holders on the obtaining of goods, works and services incorporating the thresholds; - (c) Be responsible for the prompt payment of all properly authorised accounts and claims; - (d) Be responsible for designing and maintaining a system of verification, recording and payment of all amounts payable.
+The system shall provide for: - (i) A list of directors/employees (including specimens of their signatures) authorised to certify invoices. - (ii) Certification that: - Goods have been duly received, examined and are in accordance with specification and the prices are correct; - Work done or services rendered have been satisfactorily carried out in accordance with the order, and, where applicable, the materials used are of the requisite standard and the charges are correct; - in the case of contracts based on the measurement of time, materials or expenses, the time charged is in accordance with the time sheets, the rates of labour are in accordance with the appropriate rates, the materials have been checked as regards quantity, quality, and price and the charges for the use of vehicles, plant and machinery have been examined; - Where appropriate, the expenditure is in accordance with regulations and all necessary authorisations have been obtained; - The account is arithmetically correct; - The account is in order for payment.